marlam/bino/doc/bino-manual.md

 - `even-odd-rows`, `even-odd-columns` and `checkerboard` are for (older) 3D TVs.

+## Multi-Screen Output

+Common stereoscopic display setups have one display for the left view and one display for the right view.

+The easiest way to use such setups is to configure your desktop environment to allow Bino to use two screens in fullscreen mode, and then pick output mode left/right or top/bottom.

+For example, on KDE Plasma, look for "KWin Scripts" in the System Settings, enable the "Video Wall" script, and configure it so that it applies to "org.bino3d.bino".

+An alternative is to use [Virtual Reality mode](#virtual-reality), which can support much more complex multi-screen setups without the need for any VR hardware (you can still use keyboard and mouse).

 # File Name Conventions

-Bino currently cannot detect the stereoscopic layout or the surround video mode from metadata because Qt does not provide that information.
-It therefore has to guess.
+Bino tries to autodetect the stereoscopic layout and the surround video mode from image and video metadata, but that data is often incomplete or unknown.
+In such cases, Bino has to guess.

-Bino recognizes the following hints at the last part of the file name, just before the file name extension (.ext):
+To help with this, the hints listed below can be used as the last part of the file name, just before the file name extension (.ext).

+If you use both stereoscopic and surround mode hints, but the surround hint first, followed by the stereoscopic hint, e.g. `example-180-tb.mp4`.

+## Stereoscopic Layout Hints

 - `*-tb.ext`, `*-ab.ext`: Input mode `top-bottom`
 - `*-tbh.ext`, `*-abq.ext`: Input mode `top-bottom-half`